 It’s the economy, stupid!
 Look between the begonias and you will see where the money lies in Britain today: it’s heaving with FTSE100 CEOs, albeit swamped by garden nuts – and, oh, and all those plants.

-3. INVESTEC DERBY FESTIVAL (June 2/3 Ladies’ Day/Derby Day), Epsom Downs Racecourse, Surrey
+3. INVESTEC DERBY FESTIVAL (31 May – 1 June: Ladies’ Day & Derby Day), Epsom Downs Racecourse, Surrey

 Not as snooty as Ascot, not as chic as Goodwood, but a brilliant race and guaranteed laugh.
-Hats in the posh stands, smart casual on the double decker buses, or bikinis (check weather forecast) on the Hill.
+Hats in the posh stands, smart casual on the double-decker buses, or bikinis (check the weather forecast) on the Hill.

-4. ROYAL ACADEMY SUMMER EXHIBITION (June 13-August 20), Burlington House, Piccadilly, W1
+4. ROYAL ACADEMY SUMMER EXHIBITION (10 June -12 August), Burlington House, Piccadilly, W1

-Your chance to see grandpa’s Sunday painting alongside works by the art world’s great and good.
+The Summer Exhibition is now in its 250th year and this is your chance to see grandpa’s Sunday painting alongside works by the art world’s great and.
 Ignore the jibes, this is a brilliant way to see art – painting, sculpture, installations, architects’ models – and buy it.

 Yes, it’s OTT, yes, there’s too much fake tan and yes, there’s the odd scuffle between top hats, but Ascot is confident, glossy, utterly English and has brilliant racing.
 The Royal Enclosure takes a bit of getting into but it’s easy to get a ticket elsewhere.
 Or stand on the Heath in jeans.